Please ensure Javascript is enabled for purposes of website accessibility

 PA Real Estate Commission- PA Reciprocal Licensing

 • Applicants who currently are licensed in a state other than the reciprocal states (or have not held a license in the last five years) must complete the state-specific portion of the exam and provide proof of the other licensure when completing the License Application.
 They also must submit a Criminal History Record Information Report from the state where the applicant resides.
-For more information and appropriate application forms click here
+For more information, from the PA Real Estate Commission on how to apply, click here

 Any additional questions or concerns please email [email protected]